MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-ios-privacy-information.md

 ## Required Data

 Required data consists of data that is necessary to make Microsoft Defender ATP for iOS work as expected.
 This data is essential to the operation of the service and can include data related to the end user, organization, device, and apps.

-Here's a list of the types of data being collected:
+Here is a list of the types of data being collected:

-### Web page / Network information
+### Web page or Network information

-- Connection information only when a malicious connection/web page is detected.
+- Connection information only when a malicious connection or web page is detected.

-- Protocol type (such as HTTP, HTTPS, etc.) only when a malicious connection/web page is detected.
+- Protocol type (such as HTTP, HTTPS, etc.) only when a malicious connection or web page is detected.

 ### Device and account information